jetkan-yk/cs50ai-test/README.md

 ## 🤷‍♂️ What's this? 🤷‍♀️

 This repository contains Python scripts to automate tests for most of the CS50 AI projects.
-It **does not** contain *solution*/*spoiler* to the projects, as per the course's [Academic Honesty policy](https://cs50.harvard.edu/ai/2020/honesty/).
-Students who are taking this course are allowed to use these Python script to test their code before (re-)submission.
+It **does not** contain any project *solution*/*spoiler*, as per the course's [Academic Honesty policy](https://cs50.harvard.edu/ai/2020/honesty/).
+Students who are taking this course are **allowed** to use these Python script to test their code before (re-)submission.

 ## ⛔ Disclaimer